 The starring attraction of the 58-story Comcast Center in downtown Philadelphia is a trompe l’oeil drawing crowds of admirers in the City of Brotherly Love.

 Consuming the width of the lobby is an 83-by-25-foot, 10-million-pixel high-definition video wall that displays a loop of different images and scenes.
-Take a look at our photo gallery here.
+To check out some of the eye-popping images, take a look at this online photo gallery.

 Other scenes include sharks and fish swimming in an azure sea; a Phillies slugger swinging at a fastball; cogs of a clock meshing together; and images of outer space.

-The wall comprises 6,771 individual Barco NX-4 LED modules, each of which is able to reproduce 281 trillion colors.
+The wall is composed of 6,771 individual Barco NX-4 LED modules, each of which is able to reproduce 281 trillion colors.